Initiatives

 Sign the petition for Colfax!

 We often hear how crossing Colfax is dangerous and difficult and a major concern and priority for those who live and visit the Bluebird District.
 We are working on this and need your help.
 We have submitted plans to the City and County of Denver to improve crossing conditions for pedestrians and an opportunity for receiving funding in the 2017 budget would allow us to be one step closer to improving conditions on Colfax.
 This petition will let City Council and Mayor Hancock know that you support investing in Colfax.
-You can see the proposed designs here.
+See the proposed designs.
 Please support investments in Colfax and sign today!

 Small Area Plan